-Teach kids to identify healthy breakfast food options.
+Teach kids to identify nutritious breakfast food options.

-Have kids turn and talk to a partner about what they had for breakfast.
-Optional, chart responses to categorize later in the lesson.
+Have kids turn and talk with a partner about what they like to eat for breakfast.

 To use this with your students click here.